anubiann00b/DungeonDive/README.md

 A simple classic ascii (cp437) coffeebreak roguelike.
 There are three stages, a dungeon/cellar stage, a cave stage, and a throne/treasure room stage.

 I originally planned to copy paste no code, but now I've decided to copy paste a minimum of code (things like FOV, which are really repetitive and don't take much thought).
-I rewrote the cave generation before deciding to borrow unimportant stuff, and it turned out to be a mirror image of my other projects, so I gave up on that.
+I rewrote the cave generation before deciding to borrow unimportant stuff, and it turned out to be a mirror image of my other projects, which is the reason for my change of heart.

 Thanks to: